 When science fiction author Elsa Sjunneson-Henry travels, she packs two carry-ons: one for her personal items and another full of food and toys for Pax, her guide dog.
 Sjunneson-Henry, who is deaf and blind, frequently flies for conventions where she speaks about topics such as fiction and disability.
-I met Sjunneson-Henry on Twitter, where I’m part of a loosely connected network of disability activists and scholars.
+I met Sjunneson-Henry on Twitter, where I’m part of a loosely connected network of activists and scholars who have experience traveling with a disability.

 For many disabled people, the idea of travel can seem overwhelming.
 How do you manage your luggage and your wheelchair?
 How do you get through security if you can’t stand for the scanners?
 What if the hotel that promised you an accessible room gave it to someone else?
 Travel can be stressful for everybody, but it’s extra difficult for someone with a disability.
 For this story, I interviewed five diverse disabled people from that network to learn their travel tips.
 Planning ahead and implementing some of these tips can help ensure your travel is fun and uneventful—in a good way.

 Sam De Leve—who prefers the pronouns they/them—is a wheelchair-using performer and athlete.
-They travel to cons frequently to network and meet with fans and community members.
+They travel to conferences frequently to network and meet with fans and community members, meaning they know a thing or two about traveling with a disability.
 De Leve can travel for up to a month with just a backpack on their chair and a duffel in their lap.

 Maysoon Zayid considers herself a road warrior.
 She’s been a touring stand-up comedian for nearly two decades, and she travels all over the globe.
-She’s currently working on a memoir, the upcoming fifth season of her web series entitled Advice You Don’t Want to Hear, and is developing a TV series for TNT called Sanctuary, which will be the first TV show in American history with a visibly disabled woman in the lead.
+She is working on her memoir, the upcoming fifth season of her web series Advice You Don’t Want to Hear, and has been working on a TV series for TNT called Sanctuary, which would be the first TV show in American history with a visibly disabled woman in the lead.

 Zayid never checks bags and recommends no one does so unless it’s absolutely necessary.
 “My carry-on looks like Tetris—perfectly paced because I’ve been doing it for so long.
 I carry makeup, a yoga mat, business cards, and as many outfits as I need for the trip.
 In my backpack, I put my computer, a pillow, and my medications, as well as a toothbrush, toothpaste, and deodorant.
 I am a very light traveler because moving myself is enough energy,” says Zayid.
 She needs straws to drink, which airlines don’t supply, so she always has a stash.
 She also carries a backpack for her cat, Beyoncé, who fits under airplane seats during domestic flights.

-Security is usually a nightmare for air travelers, especially disabled people, who are subject to greater inspection due to the medications and equipment they have to bring, in addition to greater difficulty walking and an inability to stroll through the scanner.
+Security is usually a nightmare for air travelers, especially people traveling with a disability, who are subject to greater inspection due to the medications and equipment they have to bring, in addition to greater difficulty walking and an inability to stroll through the scanner.
 Sjunneson-Henry not only has to get herself through security, but she also must keep her guide dog calm while he’s being patted down by TSA agents. “

 Fliers may carry select medical devices, medication, mobility equipment, service animals and their necessary items, and some other items on board.
 The TSA website lists what is and what is not allowed on board.
 If you’re still unsure whether your item is okay, call them to double-check.
 It’s also a good idea to get a doctor’s note in case there’s an issue at the gate or security.